nazzeldevelopment/nazzel-jean-website/SUBDOMAIN_SETUP.md

   - Comma-separated list of hosts that should bypass subdomain handling.
   - Example: `forum.nazzelandavionna.site,internal.example.com`
   - Useful when certain hosts should not receive the `x-subdomain` header.
+- `NEXT_PUBLIC_SUBDOMAIN_ROUTES`
+  - Comma-separated `subdomain=/target/path` pairs defining how each subdomain should resolve.
+  - Example: `docs=/knowledge-base,blog=/stories`
+  - When at least one entry is present, subdomains without explicit mappings fall back to a same-name path (e.g., `gallery.domain.com` → `/gallery`).
+If this variable is empty, requests hit the core site paths without rewriting.

 > Important: Do **not** include protocol prefixes (`https://`) in `NEXT_PUBLIC_DIRECT_HOSTS`.